Stora Enso: Accusations of wrongful accounting

 The North American part of the group was sold in 2007 to NewPage Corporation with a net loss of about 4.12 billion dollars.
 According to a Swedish television documentary, there have been accusations that to cover the loss, the accounting was manipulated, which was revealed in 2010.
 The documentary also claims that huge dividend payments were made illegally and top management was aware of that fact and on purpose manipulated numbers to be able to pay dividends.

 Gerard Goodwyn, the company's head of accounting who spoke publicly about the accounting mistake, was fired in 2010.

 In 2013, Stora Enso published a report written by independent law firms, which the company had commissioned to investigate the accusations.
 According to the report, the investigations performed did not find any evidence of illegal acts or wrongful financial reporting, apart from mistakes that had already been communicated and corrected by 2009.
-The findings of the investigations were also been reported to the Finnish Financial Supervisory Authority, which found no reason to take further action.
+The findings of the investigations were also reported to the Finnish Financial Supervisory Authority, which found no reason to take further action.
 In articles commenting on the report, the Finnish newspaper Helsingin Sanomat stated that they had been contacted by the source of the accusations in 2010 but that, after attempting to confirm the accusations, they had not considered that there were sufficient grounds for a news story.

 Environmental concerns

 Eucalyptus cultivation by Stora Enso has been discussed critically, especially in relation to the 2011 documentary film Red Forest Hotel.

-Nova Scotia Forest Industries, the Canadian corporate identity of Stora Forest Industries (as it was known in the day) in 1983 was pursued in the Nova Scotia Supreme Court—case name Palmer v Nova Scotia Forest Industries—and did emerge victorious.
+Nova Scotia Forest Industries, the Canadian corporate identity of Stora Forest Industries (as it was known in the day) in 1983 was pursued in the Nova Scotia Supreme Court in Palmer v Nova Scotia Forest Industries and did emerge victorious.
 The case went on to influence the practice of Canadian environmental law.
-What neighbours objected to was the spraying of the dioxin 2,4,5-Trichlorophenoxyacetic acid Agent Orange pesticide.
+What neighbours objected to was the spraying of the herbicide 2,4,5-trichlorophenoxyacetic acid, a component of Agent Orange.